Domenico Di Carlo: Player

-Di Carlo started his playing career in his native city, playing for the local Serie C2 team Real Cassino.
+Di Carlo started his career in his native city, playing as a midfielder for the local Serie C2 team Real Cassino.

-After a number of seasons played for Treviso, Ternana, Como (where he never appeared in the first team line-up) and Palermo, where he helped the team to obtain promotion to Serie C1, Di Carlo signed for Serie C1 team Vicenza in 1990.
+After playing several seasons for Treviso, Ternana, Como (where he never appeared in the first-team lineup), and Palermo, where he helped the team obtain promotion to Serie C1, Di Carlo signed for Serie C1 team Vicenza in 1990.
 He quickly became one of the key players for the team, with whom he played nine seasons, obtaining two promotions (from Serie C1 to Serie A), one Coppa Italia and reaching the Cup Winners' Cup semi-finals the following year.
-He left Vicenza in 1999, when he joined Lecce, again in Serie A. His actual last playing season was in 2000-01 for Livorno of Serie C1, even though in November he joined Südtirol of Serie C2 for a very short time.
+He left Vicenza in 1999 when he joined Lecce, again in Serie A. His last playing season was in 2000-01 for Livorno of Serie C1, even though in November he joined Südtirol of Serie C2 for a very short time.